 Singer and entertainer Luther Vandross was born in Manhattan, New York City, New York on April 20, 1951.
-As a child he was influenced to seek a music career as his older sister, Patricia Van Dross, had done when she joined an all-girl R&B group, the Crests, during the late 1950s.
+As a child he was influenced to seek a music career like his older sister, Patricia Van Dross, who was a member of an all-girl R&B group, The Crests, in the late 1950s.
 The death of his father, Luther Vandross Sr., left him with only his mother, Mary Vandross, at the age of eight.
-Vandross integrated himself into the musical world starting with a vocal group at William Howard Taft High School in New York City with friends Carlos Alomar, Robin Clark, Anthony Hinton, and Diane Sumler in 1969.
+Vandross started working with a vocal group at William Howard Taft High School with friends Carlos Alomar, Robin Clark, Anthony Hinton, and Diane Sumler in 1969.
+In 1969 and 1970, his group performed on episodes of PBS’s Sesame Street.
 Vandross dropped out of high school in 1970 to pursue a music career.

 Vandross’s big break came in 1975 when his friend, Carlos Alomar, introduced him to English pop star David Bowie.
 Shortly afterwards Vandross went on tour with Bowie who was promoting his 1975 album Young Americans.
 The tour introduced Vandross to a large national audience but he mostly worked with or behind other artists.

-In April 1981, Vandross signed with Epic Records and started working on his debut album Never Too Much, which was released in August of that year.
+In April 1981, Vandross signed with Epic Records and started working on his debut album Never Too Much, which was released in August.
 The single from the album, also called “Never Too Much,” climbed to No. 1 on the R&B charts.
 The album reached the top of the R&B charts and eventually went double platinum.